tkc/sql-dog/README.md

 ### Features

 - Check if a specific where condition set for a query to the target table.
-- Check if the value of the query specified as null to the target table.
 - Check if NOT NUll constraint attached to the target table.

 ## Todo

-- [ ] read sql setting from config file. it's hard-coded now.
-- [ ] read yaml validate config and convert validate struct.
 - [ ] read other format query log. ex / http request, text log and other.
-- [ ] separate analyzer service depend on report type.

 ## Architecture